EleutherAI/w2s/README.md

 Defaults are set in `sft_config.py`, `probe.py`, and `loss.py`.

+LoRA is on by default (rank 8).
+Pass `--disable_lora` to switch it off, although this is somewhat untested.
+For architectures other than Llama, Mistral, and Qwen, you will need to set `ModelConfig.lora_modules` in the arguments to `w2s.sft.train()`.

 ## Output and shared folders

 Strong student results are stored in `./results/[run_name]/[dataset]/`.
 (You can set a different `--run_name` per experiment so that they don't overwrite each other.)